rafael-kolbe/tests_code_review_m03_back/README.md

 - Mova o `dump.sql` para a raiz do repositório do aluno, renomeie o arquivo se precisar.

+- Comente a linha `CREATE DATABASE dindin;` do dump.

 - Mude a porta do servidor express para `3000`.

 - Rode `docker-compose up --build` no terminal dentro da raíz do repositório do aluno.